18F/handbook/CONTRIBUTING.md

 ### The easy way, via the github UI on the master branch

+We only recommend this approach for those who are not already familiar with the git workflow, and who do not have tools for keeping their github forks up to date.

+You'll need a Github account, and to be added to the CivicActions Team ([instructions are here](docs/how-we-work/tools/github.md)).

-Go to a page, click edit, and make your changes, using markdown.
-Before you save, click the "Preview changes" tab to make sure you've got it right.
+Go to a page, click edit, and make your changes, using [markdown](https://guides.github.com/features/mastering-markdown/).
+Before you commit your changes, click the "Preview changes" tab to make sure your formatting is good and everything looks right.

-When you save it ("make a commit"), there are three fields to fill out, _all of which are optional_.
+When you save it ("make a commit"), there are three fields to fill out. _All of these are optional_, with default values, and in most cases it's fine to leave the defaults.

 * **The commit title**: By default it is something like "Update [filename]".
-You can usually leave this as is, or you can be more precise, but keep it short (under 50 characters is recommended).
+You can usually leave this as is (often this is ideal), or you can be more precise, but keep it short.
-* **Extended description**: Explain your changes.
-Useful if you need more than 50 characters.
-If there's a Trello card for this change, you can a link to it here.
+* **Extended description**: Explain your changes, if you wish.
+Useful if you need more than the 50 characters available in the title.
 * **The branch name:** By default this will be a new branch, with a name like [username]-patch-1.
-If you want to change it to something more semantic (eg [username]-easy-github-contributing),  that's helpful to the reviewers.
-And If you've already made another commit and you want to include this change in the same pull request, you can specify that branch name for the other commit here.
+If you want to change it to something more semantic (eg [username]-easy-github-contributing), that can be helpful to the reviewers, but it's not necessary.

 After you commit, you will be asked if you want to create a new pull request with the branch you created.
-You'll again be presented with three fields:
+You'll again be presented with a few fields, which you can generally leave as is.

-* **The PR title:** By default it is the title of your last commit, but you can override.
+* **The PR title:** By default it is the title of your last commit.
-* **Extended description:** This also draws from your last commit, but you can override.
+* **Extended description:** This also draws from your last commit.
-* **The right sidebar:** You can assign reviewers (eg subject matter experts, or domain owners).
+* **The right sidebar:** You can assign your pull request to someone on the team (someone you think may want to review your edits).

 Most of the time you don't need to fill anything out, just click "Create pull request".

-If you want to make other changes on the same branch, don't create the PR quite yet.
-Navigate to that branch (eg https://github.com/CivicActions/handbook/tree/[your-branch-name], edit another file (or the same file you just edited).
-Github will know that you want to commit to the same branch as you created above.
+Or, if you want to make other changes on the same branch and have it reviewed at the same time as the commit you just made, don't create the PR quite yet.
+Navigate to the branch you created in your first commit (eg https://github.com/CivicActions/handbook/tree/[your-branch-name].
+You can also find this branch from the handbook homepage by clicking on [branches](https://github.com/CivicActions/handbook/branches).
+Then, edit another file (or the same file you just edited) and commit it.
+This time, Github will know that you want to commit to the same branch as you created during your first commit.

-Then you can create a PR from your branch to the master branch, which includes both commits.
+Once you are done making commits to your branch, you can then create a PR from your branch to the master branch, which will include all changes.

-### The more advanced way: fork the handbook
+### The recommended, but more advanced way: fork the handbook

 If you're familiar with the git fork and PR workflow, we definitely recommend forking this repo and making pull requests from your fork.
 This is the recommended way to contribute.

-The easiest way to get started with this method is by installing [Github Desktop](https://desktop.github.com/) and then learning how to keep your local version up to date with the latest, create commits, and submit PRs.
+The easiest way to get started, if you're not familiar with the command line or an existing git repo management tool, is by installing [Github Desktop](https://desktop.github.com/), and then learning how to keep your fork up to date with the latest, create commits, and submit PRs.

 You can use any other number of tools, including text editors and the command line, or other GUI tools.